byungki-mun/Byungki-mun.github.io/_publications/2014-01-01-paper-title-number-4.md

 title: "Will Foreign Direct Investment Accelerate the Economic Integration of East Asia?"
 collection: publications
 category: manuscripts
-excerpt: >
+excerpt: |
   I. Importance of East Asia in FDI
   II.
 Causes of Increase in FDI in East Asia
   III.
-FDI Trends in East Asia by State, Sector,and Investment Type IV.
+FDI Trends in East Asia by State, Sector, and Investment Type
+  IV.
 Economic Effects of FDI in East Asia
   V. Conclusion and Implications
 paperurl: "http://academicpages.github.io/files/IIT_Working_Paper_15-01.pdf"
 date: 2015-01-01
 ---